dhis2/dhis2-docs/src/commonmark/en/content/user/configure-the-gis-app.md

 are contained in the geospatial data match exactly with the names of the organization units which they should be matched to.

-If you go to the organisation unit module and edit one of the units, you can see a text field called Coordinates.
-Here you may fill in its coordinates directly (geojson format) which is useful if you just want to update a couple of units.

-An example point/facility coordinate:

-    [29.341,-11.154]

-An example polygon/area coordinates
-    string:

-    [[[[29.343,-11.154],[28.329,-11.342],[28.481,-10.239],[29.833,-10.412]]]]
+Only organisation units with POINT geometry types can be edited through the Maintenance App at this time.
+To modify POLYGON geometries, please us the GML import feature.

+To edit the POINT coordinates of an organisation unit, open the Maintenance App and navigate to the Organisation Unit section.
+Click on the Organisation Unit you would like to view or edit, you can search or filter the list from on the left-hand side of the screen.
+Once an organisation unit is selected, you can edit the **Latitude** and **Longitude** values to update the POINT coordinates.
+If the Organisation Unit has a POLYGON geometry, the coordinates cannot be edited.

-However, if you are going to e.g. add coordinates for all units at a certain level you don't want to do that manually.
-This is where the automatic GML import comes into play and the following section explains the preferred way of using it.
+If you are going to add or update coordinates for a large number of units, or if you need to update polygon geometries, you should use the automatic GML import.
+The following section explains how to perform a GML import.

 > **Important**
 >